WIREGUARD

 Why WireGuard?

-• Speed: 3-4x faster than OpenVPN in benchmarks
+• Fast: 3-4x faster than OpenVPN

-• Simplicity: ~4,000 lines of code vs OpenVPN's 600,000+
+• Simple: ~4,000 lines of code

-• Cross-platform: Windows, macOS, Linux, iOS, Android
+• Cross-platform: Linux, Windows, macOS, iOS, Android

 Installing WireGuard